 Nurturing a social enterprise requires a new view of business and money.
 We will practice this together by using an ecosystem lens to identify opportunities, create low-cost pilot initiatives, find partners, and grow organically through value creation and community support.
 We will also look at strategies for supporting a thriving community of social enterprises in a local area.

 The session will be interactive and will focus on helping participants develop strategies for their own initiatives and communities.
+The session was recorded on Jan 20, 2020.

 This workshop is a part of the economic dimension of the ReGEN-Nations program.